Collins Makgaka

-Collins Makgaka (born 28 June 1996) is a South African soccer player who plays as a midfielder for South African Premier Division side Orlando Pirates.
+Collins Makgaka (born 28 June 1996) is a South African soccer player who plays as a midfielder for National First Division side Baroka.

 Career

 Magkaka was born in Marble Hall.

 After 5 years at Baroka, he left the club in the summer of 2020 after his contract was not renewed.

 He joined Orlando Pirates on a three-year deal in September 2020.
+He was released in July 2023, and trained with Stellenbosch without being able to get a contract offer from them.
+New trials with Polokwane City and Sekhukhune United followed.